shaunschembri/ElasticTMDB/README.md

 ## Acknowledgments

-* The Movie Database for their awesome database, API and service to the community.
+* The Movie Database (TMDB) for their awesome database, API and service to the community.
 * Elastic.co for developing such great tools and their really best-of-class documentation.